-Car giant General Motors is in the midst of a major recall after a faulty ignition switch was linked to 12 deaths.
-The firm’s embattled chief executive officer, Mary Barra, who was not CEO when the vehicles were manufactured, has been unusually transparent, taking the unorthodox step among industry executives of issuing a public apology and going beyond her predecessors in issuing recalls and launching internal reviews.
+Car giant General Motors launched a major recall after a faulty ignition switch was linked to 12 deaths.
+The firm’s embattled chief executive officer, Mary Barra, who was not CEO when the vehicles were manufactured, was unusually transparent, taking the unorthodox step among industry executives of issuing a public apology and going beyond her predecessors in issuing recalls and launching internal reviews.

 The openness is in sharp contrast to companies such as energy giant, BP after its handling of the 2010 oil spill in the Gulf of Mexico was widely criticised.